boazbk/tcs/lec_05_infinite.md

 Automata can serve as a good stepping-stone for Turing machines, though they will not be used much in later parts of this book, and so the reader can feel free to skip ahead fo [chaploops](){.ref}.
 DFAs turn out to be equivalent in power to _regular expressions_, which are a powerful mechanism to specify patterns that is widely used in practice.
-Our treatment of automata inis quite brief.
+Our treatment of automata is quite brief.
 There are plenty of resources that help you get more comfortable with DFA's.
 In particular, Chapter 1 of Sipser's book [@SipserBook] contains an excellent exposition of this material.
 There are also many websites with online simulators for automata, as well as translators from regular expressions to automata and vice versa
 (see for example [here](http://ivanzuzak.info/noam/webapps/fsm2regex/) and [here](https://cyberzhg.github.io/toolbox/nfa2dfa)).